8 Tips to Stay Organized This School Year

 Another tip is to allow your child to decorate the space with their favorite characters or animals so they feel cozy in their spot.
 Don't have a lot of room to make a dedicated area or have multiple kids?
 Check out this idea to create a space on a kitchen or dining room table that can easily fold away when not in use by using a tri-fold project board.

 Looking for more ideas?
-Take a look at this Creativebug Back to School Organizing Crafts video with your Canton Public Library card.
+Take a look at this Creativebug Back to School Organizing Crafts video accessible with your Canton Public Library card.